MI7J/mangos/sql/additions/readme.txt

     cp 47 - Fixed crash with Unit::GetPet.
-Patch provided by NetSky, modified rsa cp 48 - Added temporary fix for spell 8178 cp 49 - Fix: prevent replacing spell 588 and ranks buff by 26573 and ranks
+Patch provided by NetSky, modified rsa cp 48 - Added temporary fix for spell 8178 cp 49 - Fix: prevent replacing spell 588 and ranks buff by 26573 and ranks cp 50 - Fixed exploit with cooldown for spell 8177 at using spells 66842,66843,66844.
+Patch provided by Insider